18. Hapless Visitors (continued)

 They supplied sturgeon of the second freshness

-In the 19th century there existed already expressions like "partially fresh eggs”.
-In 1895 George du Maurier (1834-1896) had published a cartoon in the British humorous magazine Punch with the title True Humility.
+In the 19th century there existed already expressions like «partially fresh eggs».
+In 1895, George du Maurier (1834-1896) had published a cartoon in the British humorous magazine Punch with the title True Humility.
 A timid-looking curate is taking breakfast in his bishop's house, but the egg he got isn’t really fresh.
-The Bishop says: “I'm afraid you've got a bad egg, Mr Jones”.
-Apparently trying to avoid offence the curate replies: "Oh, no, my Lord, I assure you that parts of it are excellent!"
+The Bishop says: «I'm afraid you've got a bad egg, Mister Jones».
+Apparently trying to avoid offence the curate replies: «Oh, no, my Lord, I assure you that parts of it are excellent!»

 The binomial theorem, you might think!